feeless/feeless/README.md

 ## Working Features

-* Can be used as a crate.
+* Can be used as [a crate](https://crates.io/crates/feeless).
 No examples or documentation yet.
 The source code is fairly straightforward if you want to take a look.
 * `feeless pcap [file.pcapng]` can dump a capture file and dissect the packets.
 There are additional arguments you can see with `--help`.
 To do this as successfully as possible, capture with Wireshark, set the filter to `nano`, `File -> Export Specified Packets`, make sure "Displayed" is selected.

+## Installation

+Currently the only way to do this is to [install Rust](https://rustup.rs/), then run `cargo install feeless`.
+This will create a file in your rust's bin directory, or to specify a location run `cargo install feeless --root [install-dir]`.

 ## Goals